FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning

-To better illustrate the effect of FedCCRL on the model, Figure \ref{fig:tsne_overall_distribution} and Figure \ref{fig:grad-cam} respectively provide the t-SNE visualization of representation distribution and Grad-CAM visualization of the model's concentration, provided as \cref{fig:grad-cam} in the supplementary material.
+To better illustrate the effect of FedCCRL on the model, we present the t-SNE visualization of representation distribution in \cref{fig:tsne_overall_distribution}, and Grad-CAM visualization of the model's concentration, provided as \cref{fig:grad-cam} in the supplementary material.

-Figure \ref{fig:tsne_overall_distribution} demonstrates that FedCCRL achieves more distinct and compact groupings of representations compared to FedSR, particularly in the Photo and Art domains, indicating that FedCCRL is effective in learning clearer, domain-invariant feature representations across different domains, reducing overlap between the representations of different classes.
-Additionally, Figure \ref{fig:grad-cam} reveals that the model trained with FedCCRL focuses more effectively on domain-invariant features, such as the giraffe's head and the elephant's trunk.
+\Cref{fig:tsne_overall_distribution} demonstrates that FedCCRL achieves more distinct and compact groupings of representations compared to FedSR, particularly in the Photo and Art domains, indicating that FedCCRL is effective in enabling model to learn domain-invariant features across different domains.
+Additionally, \cref{fig:grad-cam} reveals that the model trained with FedCCRL focuses more effectively on domain-invariant features, such as the giraffe’s neck, the elephant’s face and human heads.
 This suggests that FedCCRL enhances the model’s ability to concentrate on relevant, discriminative regions in the images, leading to improved generalization across domains.